khoabuiv/khoabuiv.github.io/blogs/paul_browns_number.md

     - 2 coaches with Paul Brown's number 6.
     - 14 coaches where the Paul Brown's number is undefined.
 - You can find the full JSON output [here](https://github.com/khoabuiv/Brown-s-Number-Public/blob/main/Paul_Brown_numbers.json).

+## Final Thoughts
+Paul Brown coached in the NFL from 1946 to 1975, and he only worked directly with 13 other coaches.
+The most notable of this group is Bill Walsh.
+Despite this, Paul Brown's influence is widespread, as there are only 14 coaches with no direct connection.